How it all began...

 After doing an extensive remodel of the interior including ripping out all of the walls, installing new plumbing, new HVAC, a ton of electrical rewiring, plus giving the building a new coat of paint (we love our bright exterior), all in just seven weeks allowed Chula’s to open in October of 2015.

-Offering a simple menu of flavorful comfort food, we waited for our customers to come in and give us their reviews.
+Offering a simple menu of flavorful comfort food, and plenty of happy hour specials, we waited for our customers to come in and give us their reviews.
 Chula’s was a hit!